Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

     * `sub-arguments` - Specify the sub-arguments depending on the `sampler-type`.
     In the example above, this would correspond to the `intervals` under the `sampler-type` `multirange_uniform` for the `Reset Parameter` called gravity`.
     The key name should match the name of the corresponding argument in the sampler definition.
     (See below)

-The sampler manager allocates a sampler for a `Reset Parameter` by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
-The available samplers to be used for `Reset Parameter` resampling is as available in the Sampler Factory.
+The Sampler Manager allocates a sampler for each `Reset Parameter` by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
+The available samplers to be used for each `Reset Parameter` is available in the Sampler Factory.

 #### Possible Sampler Types